Are Lash Extensions Safe During Pregnancy?

 - Make sure your room is well ventilated

-- Ask your client to wear a face covering/mask during their appointment: since this is still a requirement for many due to Covid-19, this shouldn’t be considered too out of the ordinary!
+- Ask your client to wear a face covering/mask during their appointment: since the Covid-19 pandemic, this shouldn’t be considered too out of the ordinary!

 - Use a Mini Cooli lash fan to waft away fumes during and at the end of treatment